Table of Contents

 The deadly rollover accident occurred on North Carolina Highway 210 and U.S. Highway 17 near Camp Lejeune.
 The facts related that a 7-ton truck called a medium tactical vehicle replacement (MTVR), carrying 17 Marines wrecked, killing two.
-Below, we will cover the events, and discuss the benefits of a car crash lawyer in a military car crash case.
+Below, we will cover the events and discuss the benefits of a car crash lawyer in a military car crash case.

-Immediately following a vehicular crash, you should seek medical care for your harm and retain an accomplished lawyer to speak on your behalf.
+A car accident remains among the tensest situations an individual is likely to encounter during their lifetime.
+Not only are the physical and emotional healing periods after a terrible accident lengthy, but future financial recovery can also feel equally insurmountable as victims try and get back on their feet.
+Immediately following a vehicular crash, you should seek medical care for your harm.
+Retain an accomplished lawyer to speak on your behalf.
 The touted and highly experienced California personal injury lawyers at Ehline Law Firm advocate for victims’ rights against large, Fortune 500 insurers and fight for the financial compensation victims deserve for their severe injuries and losses after a truck crash or another vehicular claim.

 Several minutes after the rollover collision, an additional Marine was arrested.

 US Marine, 19, is charged with speeding after flipping a military vehicle, killing two fellow Marines, and injuring 17 others: Took right turn a little too fast.’

 This Marine is charged with killing two troopers and injuring 15 others in a rollover crash.
 A sworn-in declaration alleges that Barrera had a speed violation and was also charged with aggravated vehicular assault and two other counts.
 Barrera tried to make a right turn from Highway 210 onto U.S. 17 when the truck overturned onto the median.

 A second military vehicle following the truck carrying troops struck one of the Marines thrown from the crashed car.